 We plan to print some large print copies of the program, please ask at the event reception desk if this would be helpful.
 We will also be producing this electronically also so you can alter font size etc.

-If you do need a carer/support worker to attend with you to allow you to access the event, then we do offer a slightly reduced rate for that carer.
+If you do need a carer/support worker to attend with you to allow you to access the event, then we do offer a slightly reduced rate for that carer when accompanying an attendee paying the full price.
 To qualify for this you (and your carer) must be over 18 and able to discretely show us some evidence that this would be required (PIP letter/doctors note or similar).
 Please do contact us for details.

-With regards to a different type of inclusion, on the Saturday of the event the main toilets will be gender neutral, we are discussing with the hotel whether this can be extended to the Sunday as well.
+With regards to a different type of inclusion, we aim to have gender neutral toilets.
 There is also a gender neutral accessible toilet, that is available for anyone that needs it all weekend.
 Please feel to use the toilet that you are most comfortable using on either day as it is nobodies business but your own.

-We also intend to be live streaming much of the events (generally main room content), we may have content streamed from other places and tweeting using #Lavecon19 so you can join in even if you are at home.
+We also intend to be live streaming much of the events (generally main room content) via twitch, we may have content streamed from other places and tweeting using #Lavecon2022 so you can join in even if you are at home.

 If there are any other thing we can do to make your event more accessible please do let us know.
 Accessibility is not a simple issue and if we can help then we want to.